 Contact: Tish Ganey

-Tish Ganey, C-IAYT is a Certified Yoga Therapist and an RYT 500, receiving both certifications at Kripalu Center for Yoga and Health in Stockbridge, MA.
+Tish Ganey, C-IAYT is a Certified Yoga Therapist, an E-RYT200, and an RYT 500, receiving certifications at Kripalu Center for Yoga and Health in Stockbridge, MA.
 Tish’s yoga teacher training began with a 200 Hour YTT at the Lotus Pond Center for Yoga and Health, a Kripalu Affiliate studio in Tampa, FL.
 She teaches yoga at Take Me To The River Yoga, her “in-home” yoga studio and through her programs developed at Tampa Yoga Therapy.
 The studio is a large, unique, art-filled studio space in the old historic neighborhood of Seminole Heights in Tampa, overlooking the beautiful Hillsborough River.

 Tish teaches in the Kripalu yoga tradition bringing breath awareness, attention to the subtle body, and the changing sensations within the body through the combined practice of asana, pranayama and dhyana.
 Influenced directly and indirectly through the long and strong lineages of yoga and meditation taught by Swami Kripalu, B.K.S.
 Iyengar, Satchadananda, Gary Kraftsow, Loren Fishman, Ray Long, Sat Bir Singh Khalsa, Timothy McCall, Tara Brach, Sharon Salzberg, Ram Dass, the Kripalu teachers and faculty Yoganand Michael Carroll, Larissa Hall Carlson, Sudha Carolyn Lundeen, Sudhir Jonathan Foust, Michelle Dalbec, Coby Kozlowski, Lee Albert, Lisa Nelson, Annie B. Kay, Erin Casperson, and the teachers and faculty for the Kripalu School of Integrative Yoga Therapy Joseph LePage, Mary Northey, Ellen Schaeffer, Freedom Cole, Kaelash Neels, Cathy Prescott, Jennifer Reis, Lisa Cavallaro, and so many others.